MathsJam is intended to be open to all who sign up to the Code of Conduct.

 All of the buildings at Yarnfield Park are wheelchair-accessible, with lifts serving every floor.
 Reception can be reached 24/7 on 01795 762 605.

-The car park is slightly tricky to find, although new signage will hopefully be in place before the 2019 Gathering.
+The car park is slightly tricky to find, although new signage that has been in place since the 2019 Gathering has made it easier.
 The venue provides a helpful map:

 There are designated car parking spaces in the main car park for blue badge holders.
 Reception (01795 762 605) is happy to help if you need special assistance from the car park.

 All floors of the accommodation blocks are served by lifts.
 Yarnfield Park has four accessible en-suite bedrooms; please let us know when booking if you will require one of these.

 All meals are served in the canteen.
 Food is cafeteria-style with hot food served for you, and self-service soup, salad, desserts and drinks.
 There are usually three hot food options, including one vegetarian.
 If we know about any dietary requirements in advance, we can ensure you receive appropriate meals.
 If carrying a tray would be difficult or inconvenient, please let us know; venue staff will be happy to assist.

 If you have severe allergies, please let us know well in advance so we can make the appropriate preparations.